How to Evaluate a Business Idea Before Taking the Plunge

 So, you've spent months or maybe even years searching for the perfect small business idea, and now you think you've found it.
 You're ready to dive right in, quit your job, and dedicate yourself to starting your own business.

-Before you make any life-altering changes that can't easily be undone, take some time to first evaluate your business idea to see if it has the legs you hope it does.
-The very first step of the process is to do some research and analysis to dig into the potential of your idea.
+Before you make any life-altering changes that can't easily be undone, take some time first to evaluate your business idea to see if it has the legs you hope it does.
+The first step of the process is to do research and analysis to dig into the potential of your idea.
 Here are a few ways to get you started.

 Identify a Target Market

 The most important step of qualifying a business idea is determining who will be buying your product or service.
 You need to create a picture of your ideal customer.
 Consider factors such as age, gender, education level, income, and location.
-The more you can narrow down the picture of your ideal customer the better.
-You won't be able to figure out if there is a market for your product or service until you have a clear idea of who you are selling it to.
+The more you can narrow down the picture of your ideal customer, the better.
+You won't be able to figure out if there is a market for your product or service until you have a clear idea of your audience.

 Then, you need to conduct a market analysis—research to determine how big the market is, how saturated it is and if there is room for you to add your product or service to the mix.
 This guide to conducting marketing research is a great place to start.

-It can also be helpful to create a test segment of your target market and conduct a focus group or a survey to find out who they really are.
+It can also be helpful to create a test segment of your target market and conduct a focus group or a survey to find out who they are.
 Then, you can decide if it makes sense to launch your business to a segment of your market to gauge response before committing fully to your business idea.

 Know What Makes Your Product/Service Different